 You have stopped making gains (or losses, as it were).
 You are no longer losing weight, losing inches, getting faster or whatever else your fitness target is.

-You are running the same distances, using the same plans, doing the same workouts week after week after week.
+You are running the same distances, the same routes, using the same plans, doing the same workouts week after week after week.
 Every run blends into the next.

 While everyone dreads the occasional run, if you find yourself dreading runs more often than you look forward to them, you may be in a rut.